mdrhmn/itsmeray-v2/content/posts/fyp-101-part-1/index.md

 <img src="../fyp-101-part-1/assets/BriefingFYP1-22.png" width="100%">
 </div>

 As for which one is better, I cannot say for sure as I'm only limited to my experience in conducting my FYP conventionally.
-The biggest advantage of IPPI that I can see is the valuable experience that you can get from collaborating directly with the industry.
-In my opinion, you should only take IPPI if you are certainly the type that not only prefers to work in group, but can handle the pressure of working alongside the industry.
+The biggest advantage of IPPI that I can see is the **valuable experience** that you can get from **collaborating directly and more closely with the industry**.
+Though, keep in mind that this is not unique to just IPPI per say as you can still collaborate with industrial representatives as your stakeholders for conventional FYP.

+In my opinion, you should only take IPPI if you are the type that not only prefers to work in group, but can handle the pressure of working alongside the industry.

 If you want to know about IPPI from a student's perspective, feel free to contact me personally for me to provide you my friend's contact number.